Retain or Reframe? A Computational Framework for the Analysis of Framing in News Articles and Reader Comments: Conclusion

 \section{Conclusion}

+This work addresses the gap between framing theory and its computational operationalization.
+While framing theory posits that individuals respond differentially to framed information -- accepting, rejecting, or modifying frames based on their cognitive schemas -- computational approaches have largely reduced framing to taxonomic classification, neglecting audience reception processes.

-We introduced a scalable computational framework for analyzing media framing effects as an interactive process between source content and audience responses, grounded in a constructionist view on framing.
-Through analysis of over 3,000 news articles and 380,000 comments across two outlets and eleven topics, we demonstrate that readers reframe content at least as frequently as they retain original article frames.
-Frame retention varies systematically by frame type, with value-laden frames being more likely to be reframed, and when reframing occurs, readers consistently shift toward political interpretation regardless of the original framing.
-To support our analysis, we contributed a robust framing scheme from an established taxonomy, together with robust classifiers that work across different document types, providing a foundation for future research on media framing effects.
+We introduced a scalable computational framework for analyzing media framing effects as an interactive process between source content and audience responses.
+Through analysis of over 3,000 news articles and 380,000 comments across two outlets and eleven topics, we demonstrate that readers reframe content at least as frequently as they retain original frames, often reframing selectively by picking up on secondary article frames.
+Frame retention varies systematically by frame type with objective frames (e.g., ``Health \& Safety'') more likely to be retained than value-laden frames (e.g., ``Morality'').
+We contributed a robust framing scheme with classifiers that work across document types, providing a foundation for future research.